arty-arty/zkMatch/readme.md

 ## A synopsis

 Here is a short synopsis of the algorithm just to remind:

-If the
+To interact with humans, we the inforamtion belongs to a small set of choices.
+Instead of 256-bit password.
+But it's not .
+That's why we need the second party to hide the secret.
+We

 We encode
 We do a Diffie-Hellman key exchange.

-## 2 Major Applications
+## A Major Application
 CAPTCHA.
 Imagine a dApp.
 Most likely you interact with NFTs or tokens.
 In web3 projects, the majority of non-developers are attracted by this.
 Imagine an NFT mint.
 Unfortunately, real people often have almost zero chance to win.

 The more popular the project the more bots.
 A horde of bots.
 They steals all available places, long before user has time to click.
 It [happens a lot](https://cryptoslate.com/the-saudis-hits-number-1-on-opensea-as-bots-claim-free-mint-scammers-attack-discord/).
 Sometimes botters make mistakes and it becomes apparent.
+Top of the iceberg.

 With zkMatch either a regular CAPTCHA answer is encoded or a word puzzle.
 Each user has to match the answer to mint a token.
+No .
 Bruteforcing becomes costly and infeasible.

-GAMES.

 ## Security consideration 1